 Sharon is an award-winning short story writer whose stories deal with the messy business of love, family, and relationships.
 She’s also the author of a novel, Across A Narrow Strait, and a nonfiction book, Up Close & Personal.
 In April her memoir, Walking Each Other Home, will be released by BWL Publishing.

-Sharon also hosts radio program and podcast Beyond the Page, where she interviews authors in the Comox Valley and beyond.
+Sharon also hosts the radio program and podcast Beyond the Page, where she interviews authors in the Comox Valley and beyond.
 Recent shows feature best-selling Canadian authors Susan Juby, Timothy Taylor, and Sarah Leavitt.
 Beyond the Page airs on Comox Valley radio, DIG FM.
 You can listen to the podcast anytime on the web at https://sites.libsyn.com/575815 or on Spotify or Apple Podcasts, where the title is Beyond the Page in the Comox Valley.

 With unflinching honesty, Sharon McInnes reveals not only the grief and stress involved in caring for her mother, but also the brilliant and unexpected rewards.
 I’m so grateful for her depiction of the beautiful parts of caregiving — shared intimacy, deep love, laughter and silliness even in the midst of tragedy.
 And I’m just as grateful for her frankness about rage, despair and cleaning up poop.
 Walking Each Other Home is a comfort and inspiration for anyone involved in the life-changing work of caregiving.